Doctrine Divides; Love Unites

 When a term is transliterated, it makes word studies even easier and less prone to error.
 Even when the translator must choose another word or phrase, the contexts of Scripture hold sway over any other etymological meaning.

 To find the terms for love on my website, use the dropdown menu to the left of the screen.
-The do this use the Ctrl + F feature to find the term on each article.
+Then do this using the Ctrl + F feature to find the term in each article.

 The False Premise

 To say that Doctrine Divides; Love Unites indicates an error in many ways.
 Here are the most significant for our day:

 - It is a total misunderstanding and/or misuse of the term doctrine as transliterated from the Bible.